We are keen to ensure that the transition from primary to secondary school is both smooth and exciting for pupils.

 In the build up to Secondary school Ms Auchterlonie makes a series of visits to our partner primaries to work with the children.
 She carries out a 6 week programme with them talking through the common worries they have about Secondary school.
 She is supported at various points with our Peer Mentors, allowing them to meet those students in school assigned to support them.

 We run a very successful Peer Mentor programme in school.
 Recognised Nationally we have received Regional Awards for our work.
 All Peer Mentors receive Anti bullying training and provide a programme of support to our younger students.

 Each year 7 form has a number of Peer Mentors assigned to their form who visit twice a week.

-We are hoping for 2016 to build in a series of Transition events during the Summer term.
+We are hoping for 2019 to build in a series of transition events that we introduced in 2017.
+These were very popular and very well received.
+With over 10 things offered there really was something for everyone.
+A calendar of events will be scheduled and for Summer term leading up to the transition days and shared as part of your welcome pack.
 Our new intake will be able to sign up to these, get a flavour of secondary and meet some new friends.